yoyongxuan/tp/docs/UserGuide.md

   e.g. a0000000B

 Examples:
-* `view 2` displays the 2nd person in the address book.
+* `view 2` displays the 2nd person in the Address Book.
   ![result for 'view 2'](images/viewIndex.png)
 * `view A0000000A` displays the person with SID A0000000A.
   ![result for 'view A0000000A'](images/viewSID.png)

 ### Marking the attendance for a person: `attend`

-Adds the attendance for the specified tutorial, for the specified person from the address book.
+Adds the attendance for the specified tutorial, for the specified person from the Address Book.
 If attendance for the specified tutorial has already been taken, attendance for that tutorial will be removed instead.

 Format: `attend INDEX TUTORIAL` or `attend SID TUTORIAL`